yichenGao911/TopoFlow/README.md

 - make cool animations

 ## progress
-- vorticity equation on a Torus
+- vorticity equation on a Torus ("T")
-- vortictiy equation on a Klein Bottle
+- vortictiy equation on a Klein Bottle ("KB")
-- vortictiy equation on a Projective Plane
+- vortictiy equation on a Projective Plane ("PP")